samadhicsec/threatware-docs/docs/source/threatware.md

 - When capturing a threat model in a document, threatware can help answer the question ['Did we do a good job?'](https://github.com/adamshostack/4QuestionFrame), because it can verify the referential integrity of the information in the document (i.e. nothing undefined is referenced) and that there are threats covering all the assets.
 This gives some assurance that your threat model is complete.
 In contrast, many threat modelling tools take input and generate threats, but are unable to provide any assurance.
 - threatware provides a management framework to track, approve and iterate a threat model document.
 There is no lock-in, all information is stored in a git repo.
 The information it captures could be used for a variety of data-driven purposes e.g. inventory, coverage, metrics, etc.

+# Installation

+threatware requires a recent version of `python` (3.9 or above, and you should have `pip` installed as well ([instructions](https://pip.pypa.io/en/stable/installation/))) and that a recent version of `git` is installed ([instructions](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)).
+You may also want to consider installing threatware in a [virtual environment](https://packaging.python.org/en/latest/tutorials/installing-packages/#creating-and-using-virtual-environments)

+`python3 -m pip install threatware`

+# Download

+threatware is available on PyPI <https://pypi.org/project/threatware/>

+The documentation is hosted at: <https://threatware.readthedocs.io>

+# Code

+The code and issue tracker are hosted on GitHub: <https://github.com/samadhicsec/threatware>

+# Details

 ## Who is this for?

 It's for people/teams who do threat modelling or want to do threat modelling.